 Regulatory Round-Up: Drug Review Profiles From 2012

 Each month, Pharmaceutical Approvals Monthly analyzes the FDA review process for a recent approval based on the NDA or BLA review documents.
 A detailed chronology of product development and listing of key reviewers accompany each profile.
+If you do not have access, contact customer care at 1-800-332-2181 for a free copy of any of these articles.

 You may also be interested in...